luxinflore/luxinflore.github.io/index.md

         <span class="wg-desc">Give me a bold goal and context, then trust me to drive; close oversight slows me down.</span>
       </li>
       <li>
-        <span class="wg-title">Count on me for direct, candid dialogue</span>
+        <span class="wg-title">Look to me for direct, candid dialogue</span>
         <span class="wg-desc">I prefer straight talk and timely feedback so we can move fast and avoid misunderstandings.</span>
       </li>
       <li>
-        <span class="wg-title">Expect high standards with heart</span>
+        <span class="wg-title">Hold me to high standards with heart</span>
-        <span class="wg-desc">I hold myself and the work to a high bar while leading with empathy, offering thoughtful questions and constructive challenge.</span>
+        <span class="wg-desc">I hold myself and the work to a high standard while offering thoughtful questions and constructive challenge.</span>
       </li>
       <li>
         <span class="wg-title">Rely on my energy for 0→1 work</span>